Frazer Clarke: Professional career

 It was announced in December 2021 that Clarke had signed a contract with promotional company BOXXER.
 His first professional fight was against Jake Darnell, which was on the undercard of Amir Khan vs. Kell Brook.
 He won the fight via knockout in round one.

 Clarke challenged British, Commonwealth and WBO European heavyweight champion Fabio Wardley at The O2 Arena in London on 31 March 2024 with the fight ending in a split draw.
-One ringside judge scored the contest 114-113 to Wardley, another had it 115-112 for Clarke while the third ruled the bout a 113-113 tie.
+One ringside judge scored the contest 114–113 to Wardley, another had it 115-112 for Clarke while the third ruled the bout a 113–113 tie.

-A rematch took place at Kingdom Arena in Riyadh, Saudi Arabia, on 12 October 2024, which Wardley won by knockout in the first round.
+A rematch took place at Kingdom Arena in Riyadh, Saudi Arabia, on 12 October 2024, which Clarke lost by knockout in the first round.
+Clarke suffered a broken jaw and visible skull deformation during the bout.

 Clarke got back to winning ways in his next bout, stopping Ebenezer Tetteh in the first round at Resorts World Arena in Birmingham on 20 April 2025.

 He was scheduled to face Jeamie Tshikeva for the vacant British heavyweight title at the Vaillant Arena in Derby on 25 October 2025, but the fight was postponed and rearranged to take place at the same venue on 29 November 2025, after his opponent suffered an injury during training camp.
+Clarke lost the fight via split decision.

+Clarke lost to Justis Huni by majority decision over ten rounds at Tottenham Hotspur Stadium in London on 11 April 2026.
+In his next fight he stopped Lamah Griggs in the second round of their scheduled six-round bout at First Direct Arena in Leeds on 20 August 2026.